camunda/camunda-docs/docs/apis-clients/operate-api/tutorial.md

 }
 ```

-4. Fetch and render the diagram.
+4. Fetch and render the diagram:

 ```html
 <!DOCTYPE html>